 I have served as a teaching assistant (TA) for a wide variety of courses in political science at Ohio State, including Introduction to American Politics, the U.S. Congress, and the Public Policy Process.

-Currently I am teaching a course on my own, PS3115 - Introduction to the Policy Process, beginning with the Spring 2018 semester.
-The Fall 2018 semester will be my second teaching the course.
+Currently I am teaching a course on my own, PS3115 - Introduction to the Policy Process.
+The Spring 2019 semester will be my third teaching the course.